jaimeprojects/jaimeprojects.github.io/_pages/about.md

   - /about.html
 ---

-What can you find here
+Welcome!
+Hola!
 ======
-This is my personal page where you can find some more information on projects that I have been working on.
+My studies in Philosopphy have opened my eyes to the wonders that is the world and the human mind.
+There are some spectacular things that can be mirrored and still hold grand importance in everyday life.
+Alongside I have studied computer science and built my abilites to change the world with modern tools using methods developed by philosophical giants of days past.

-you can also find some of my educational and technical backround by looking at [myspecs](/cv)
+You can also find some of my educational and technical backround by looking at [myspecs](/cv)

 For more information about some of my project go [here!](/portfolio)

-###### Last updated 23/12/2018
+###### Last updated 10/01/2018